nordcraftengine/documentation/docs/custom-domains/index.md

 ---
-title: Domains
+title: Custom domains
 description: Understand how to use domains in Nordcraft to organize and manage different areas of your application effectively.
 ---

-# Domains
+# Custom domains

 Domains allow you to serve your Nordcraft application from different paths.
 Each project will be created with 2 default domains.
 These domains are permanent and cannot be deleted:

-- `{project-name}.toddle.site` - default production domain
+- `{project-name}.toddle.site`: default production domain
-- `main-{project-name}.toddle.site` - each branch has a unique domain in the format `{branch-name}-{project-name}.toddle.site`.
+- `main-{project-name}.toddle.site`: each branch has a unique domain in the format `{branch-name}-{project-name}.toddle.site`.
 This is a publicly accessibly URL that you can use to view work in progress in a browser, and share it with people for sign off and approval of new features and functionality.

 To see the list of domains registered on your project, go to the Project Overview page and click on the **Edit domain** button to the left of the Project URL.